mempoolco/drafts/utxo-torrent/utxo-torrent.md

 Using an 8-on-1024 addresses subset means discarding 1016 scripts on average, leading to slow addresses generation.
 Even increasing the defragmentation to 200% or 1000% doesn't seem to improve this side, as with a subset size of 80 a client should still discard nearly 1000 scripts.

-On the privacy side, instead, increasing the seed ratio leads to a drastic improvement, as every chunk is supposed to hold roughly 80.000 scripts at the time of writing, having 8 chunks would mean tracking 640.000 possible outputs.
+On the privacy side, instead, increasing the seed ratio leads to a drastic improvement, as every shard is supposed to hold roughly 80.000 scripts at the time of writing, having 8 shards would mean tracking 640.000 possible outputs.

 To address the slow addresses generation issue, a pool of "sharded scripts" could be generated in advance, using idle times.